khoatxp/gitlab-analyzer/README.md

 follow file naming *.test.tsx.
 Frontend Test data can be found in the `frontend/coverage`.
 Back End test data can be found in `backend/target/surefire-reports`.

-To run tests can use `tests.bat` in root directory to run tests for back and front ends, docker must be running to use back end tests i.e (http://localhost:8080) should be available.
+To run both frontend and backend tests, use `tests.bat` within the root directory by typing `tests`.

 To run just frontend tests ensure the current directory is `./frontend` then run the command `npm test`

-To run just backend tests again ensure (http://localhost:8080) is available then change directory to `./backend` and run `mvnw clean test`
+To run just backend tests  change directory to `./backend` and run `mvnw clean test`